emj95/Emma-test/Test 1.md

-# Find out how to donate your born-digital archives to Wellcome Collection.
+# Find out how to donate your born-digital archives to Wellcome Collection
 Born-digital is a term used to describe objects created digitally, such as email, spreadsheets, datasets, and images.
 Wellcome Collection collects, catalogues and preserves such material alongside traditional analogue formats.
 This page sets out our process for acquiring and preserving born-digital archives and provides guidance for potential depositors.
 * How does Wellcome decide what born-digital material to acquire?
 * What will you do with my born-digital archive once it is transferred to Wellcome?